 Written and directed by M. Night Shyamalan,

-had a tiny budget, it doesn't make the 1999 horror film any less terrifying.
+had a tiny budget, it doesn't make the 1999 horror movie any less terrifying.
 When three film students head to a town to learn about an infamous murderer, things quickly go very wrong as they become part of their own documentary.
-The Blair Witch Project
+The Blair Witch Project actually has a funny history.
+The film was originally made in 1997, but director Michael Haneke wanted to redo it, so he re-filmed it shot-for-shot and re-released it in 2007.
+Basically, two guys take a family hostage and make them play twisted games just for the "fun" of it.
+If you're a fan of the 1971 classic Funny Games this flick will feel creepily familiar.
+A Clockwork Orange

 If you want something a little more realistic than ghosts or goblins,

 Meeting your SO's parents is scary on its own, but in this thriller, things get even stranger after the awkward introductions.
-Daniel Kaluuya and Allison Williams star as an interracial couple that's not what it seems in Jordan Peele's smash directorial debut,
+Daniel Kaluuya and Allison Williams star as a new couple that's about to face weekend from hell in Jordan Peele's smash directorial debut,

 .
-Get Out actually has a funny history.
-The film was originally made in 1997, but the director, Michael Haneke, wanted to redo it, so he re-filmed it shot-for-shot and re-released it in 2007.
-Basically, two guys take a family hostage and make them play twisted games just for the "fun" of it.
-If you're a fan of the 1971 classic Funny Games this flick will feel creepily familiar.
-A Clockwork Orange is the first film in the popular series and follows demonologists Ed and Lorraine Warren as they investigate some paranormal hauntings happening to a family.
+Get Out is the first film in the popular series and follows demonologists Ed and Lorraine Warren as they investigate some paranormal hauntings happening to a family.
 Since hauntings tend to be more creepy and less gory, you can dive into the entire The Conjuring for some not-so-bloody scares.
 Conjuring universe

 The first film in M. Night Shyamalan's popular Eastrail 177 Trilogy,

-is about a man who inexplicable survives a train wreck.
+is about a man who inexplicably survives a train wreck.
 The entire trilogy has plenty of superhero elements for supernatural fans and will keep you on your toes with each new installment.
 Unbreakable